Chirag-ahir/SFC-Preparation/README.md

 What is dependent picklist?<br>
 A dependent picklist is a custom or multi-select picklist for which the valid values depend on the value of another field, called the controlling field.

+What is assignment rule?<br>
+Assignment rules define conditions that determine how leads or cases are processed.

 ==============================================SFMC==============================================<br>

 What are different email terminologies used in SFMC:<br>